Freight Shipping from Wichita to Cleveland

 How much does it cost to ship freight from Wichita to Cleveland?

-Full truckload (FTL) rates from Wichita, KS to Cleveland, OH currently range from $2,436-$3,002 for a standard dry van load over the 1,133-mile route.
+Full truckload (FTL) rates from Wichita, KS to Cleveland, OH currently range $2,436-$3,002 (roughly $2.17-$2.65 per mile over 1,133 miles).
 LTL shipments typically cost $823-$1,363 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Cleveland?